 You may accomplish the ground training requirements for the private pilot certificate through one-on-one ground instruction, a home study course, a ground school class, or a combination of the above.

 As a Cessna Pilot Center, Jet Air Group offers the Cessna Flight Training system along with supplemental books and materials.
 You can enroll in Cessna’s interactive web-based training course and your instructor can track your progress.
 View a demo version of the course here.
-You can save $20 by purchasing your Cessna private pilot training course directly through Jet Air Group.

 You are not required to complete ground school prior to starting flight training.
 You can work on ground training and flight training concurrently.